jonkarrer/Feedback-App/README.md

 - Use a database to save and display data in realtime.
 - Organize feedback into catagories and types.

-Play around and leave a star if you don't mind.

-A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With

 - [Typescript](https://www.typescriptlang.org)